Ischyropsalis: Description

-The genus Ischyropsalis was described by C.L.
-Koch, 1839, with the type species Ischyropsalis kollari C.L.
-Koch, 1839.
-Species in this genus range in body length from about 4 to 8.5 mm.
+Members of this genus are relatively large for harvestman ranging in body length from about 4 to 8.5 mm.
+They have greatly enlarged chelicerae which can be almost twice as long as the body.
+Their elongated chelicerae likely allow them to hunt better like in the case of I. hellwigii which specializes in snails.
+While they share this feature with members of the family Nipponopsalididae, this is a case of convergent evolution.
 They have moderately long legs.
-The greatly enlarged chelicerae can be almost twice as long as the body.
-While they share this feature with the Nipponopsalididae, this is a case of convergent evolution.
-The elongated pedipalps are rather slender.
-Some species occur in caves.
+Their pedipalps are elongated and rather slender.